bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 As you can imagine, we could start testing all of these things, and noting down performances, but that would be quite messy.

-Here we will instead utilise *Keras Tuner* which will make this a whole lot easier for us!
+Here we will instead utilize *Keras Tuner* which will make this a whole lot easier for us!

 At a high level, with Keras Tuner, we will ask it to test, a whole host of different architecture and parameter options, based upon some specifications that we put in place.
 It will go off and run some tests, and return us all sorts of interesting summary statistics, and of course information about what worked best.